dimon2201/huffman-simple/README.md

 # Huffman Compression Example
-Simple and unoptimized Huffman coding
+Simple and elegant Huffman coding

 # Summary
 This C++11 implementation of Huffman coding is used for demonstration and educational purposes, no major optimizations were introduced.<br>